Skip to main content

 Professional Advocate Programme

-This 10-week course will support registered Allied Health Care Professionals at Level 6 or Level 7 to critically analyse the role of the Professional Advocate (PA) by gaining the skills and knowledge to lead and deliver quality improvements for the NHS.
+Are you a registered allied healthcare professional at Level 6 or 7?
+This course analyses the role of the Professional Advocate (PA).
+You'll gain skills and knowledge to lead and deliver quality improvement in the NHS.

 A nurse putting on blue surgical gloves